cs-onah/cassava_disease_detection/README.md

 Clone the repository and run `flutter pub get` in the root of the project

 You can run `flutter run` to start the app on your device or emulator.

+### Notices

+Remember to star ⭐️ this repository if you find it useful.